bkalmanj/bkrepo/README.md

 bkrepo

-#To extract the metadata of an instance
+## To extract the metadata of an instance
-python meta.py <ResourceGroupName> <VmName> <key>  --> Returns the value of the key from the nested json metadata output of the instance python meta.py <ResourceGroupName> <Vmname>   ---> Returns the metadata output of the instance in json format.
+python **meta.py** *ResourceGroupName VmName key*  --> Returns the value of the key from the nested json metadata output of the instance python **meta.py** *ResourceGroupName Vmname*   ---> Returns the metadata output of the instance in json format.

-#To extract value using a key from a nested json infra:
+## To extract value using a key from a nested json infra:
-python nest.py <json_file> <key>

-terraformrepo folder contains infrastructure
+python **nest.py** *json_file key*

+## To Deploy 3 Tier Application
+Run pipeline.yaml to build the Infrastructure in Az devops with Terraform